AriaSalvatrice/AriaModules/README.md

 - **Zoom**: Takes 0V~10V, and zooms your rack in and out from 25% to 400%. **Zooming in and out in VCV Rack is neither fast nor reliable enough to ever attempt during live performance.** Expect broken graphics, CPU usage spikes, and audio crackles.
 This is due to VCV's graphics engine, there is nothing I can do to improve the performance.
 - **Alpha** (Opacity): Takes 0V~10V, and adjusts the opacity of cables.
 - **Tnsn.** (Tension): Takes 0V~10V, and adjust the tension of cables.
 - **Lock X/Lock Y**: By pressing those dangerous buttons, UnDuLaR fully takes over scrolling on that axis, preventing scrolling from the scrollbars, scrollwheels, arrow keys, middle click, or from dragging cables at the edges of the screen.
 It will be a little bit jittery, I can't help it.
 Those locks will only work if the three corresponding cable inputs for that axis are unplugged.

-If you find yourself unable to scroll back to UnDuLaR, use this menu option temporarily to re-enable scrolling: `Engine > Sample Rate > Pause`.
+As a safety measure, UnDuLar does nothing for the 10 first seconds after initialization.
+If you find yourself unable to scroll back to UnDuLaR, save your patch (yup, seriously), then reload it.
+You now have 10 seconds to find the Undular module and unplug it.

 Known issue: zooming in and out after locking X or Y won't bring you where you expect, and might allow you to get out of bounds.
 Known solution: don't do that.